turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 puts celsius_2
 puts celsius_3
 ```
+**Turn & Talk**
+How is this program working?
+Talk with your partner about what each line is in charge of.
+Try to point out where the following are taking place: parameter, argument, return, assign to a variable.

 In the code snippet above we define a method `convert_to_celsius` that uses the **parameter** `temperature` to calculate the equivalent temperature in Celsius.
 We then call the method three times and pass it 32, 35, and 100 as **arguments**.
 Each time we call it, we **assign** the value that the method **returns** to a variable `celsius_1`, `celsius_2`, and `celsius_3`.
 We then print the values stored in those three variables to the screen.